Get 20% Discount today

 Tampons

-Look for 100% cotton options as the less ingredients, the better!
-If you’re concerned about single use plastics, consider reusable tampon applicators made from medical-grade silicon.
-If you wan
+Look for 100% cotton options as the fewer ingredients, the better!
+If you’re concerned about single-use plastics, consider applicator-less tampons or try reusable tampon applicators made from medical-grade silicon.

 Menstrual blood has a different viscosity than blood elsewhere in your body and changes from person to person, as well as hour to hour in your cycle.
 If you tend to have thicker blood clots that aren’t absorbed by tampons, you might also consider using a thin pad for peace of mind.